Key Takeaway

 The lesson is clear: procedural requirements matter.
 Whether you are a medical provider seeking payment for services, an injured party challenging improper benefit denials, or an insurance company defending its practices, understanding and properly utilizing available legal defenses is essential to protecting your interests.

 At the Law Office of Jason Tenenbaum, we have extensive experience with no-fault insurance litigation and understand the critical importance of properly preserving all available defenses.
-We know how to navigate the complex regulatory environment governing New Yorks no-fault system and ensure that our clients rights are fully protected from the beginning of each case.
+We know how to address the complex regulatory environment governing New Yorks no-fault system and ensure that our clients rights are fully protected from the beginning of each case.

 Do not let procedural missteps cost you your case.
 If you are involved in a no-fault insurance dispute or need help understanding your legal options, call 516-750-0595 for a free consultation.
 We will review your case, identify all applicable defenses, and ensure that your rights are properly preserved and vigorously defended.